ammar89/Digital-System-Design-with-Verilog-HDL/README.md

 ## Laboratory setup

-The lab is based on a simulation environment using [Xilinx’s Vivado Design Suite - student edition](https://www.xilinx.com/support/university/vivado.html), you will be designing with Verilog HDL and simulating your designs using the built-in simulator.
+The lab is based on a simulation environment using [Xilinx’s Vivado Design Suite - student edition](https://www.xilinx.com/support/university/vivado.html), you will be designing with Verilog HDL and simulating your designs using the built-in simulator (ISim).